antonio-leonardo/TimerListen/README.md

 # Timer Listen
 If do you want do add one Timer Listening during on current thread of your application, this class auxiliate this job.
 TimerListen class has a decople code that can be used with asynchrnouly or synchronouly with User Interface.

-The approach is very simple: define on method that needs to be executed frequently (between one-one second or ten and ten seconds), like bellow:
+The approach is very simple: define on method that needs to be executed frequently (for example, between one-one second steps or ten-and-ten seconds steps etc.), like bellow:
 ```cs
 public static void MethodToExecuteFrequently()
 {